-Bambee is the first employee termination and human resource compliance solution for small business.
-We’re your full service outsourced HR team.
-Bambee can help your business with employee conflict resolutions and terminations, federal and state labor regulation compliance, general HR assistance (from employee handbooks to employee agreements), and Department of Labor claims management.
+Bambee is the first outsourced human resource compliance solution for small business.
+We’re your full-service outsourced HR team.
+Bambee can help your business with employee conflict resolutions and terminations, federal and state HR compliance, and general HR policy and assistance.

 How does Bambee work?

-Bambee believes every business owner should have access to real human resources and compliance support infrastructure at a price that’s less than a business license.
+Bambee believes every business owner should have access to real human resources support infrastructure at a price that’s less than a business license.
 Here’s how our service works:

-Join bambee and tell us a little about your business.
-We'll help you figure out what needs updating to make sure you're compliant with state and federal regulations.
+Join Bambee and tell us a little about your business.
+We'll help you figure out what needs updating to make sure you're current with state and federal regulations.

 Meet with your Bambee advisor.
 Once our team of HR experts identifies any problem points, we’ll give your business the Bambee Prescription.
 You’ll get a call from one of our HR experts, who will review your information and create a customized plan for bringing your business up to speed.
-We’ll solve your pressing issues first, then take measures to ensure you’re protected against any potential risks.
+We’ll solve your pressing issues first, then take measures to ensure greater protection against any potential risks.

 Get the Bambee solution.
 Our team will guide you every step of the way, and answer every question to make sure you’re covered.
-If you need to terminate an employee, we’ll help craft a termination meeting script, and even stay on the phone during your meeting to make sure you’re completely covered.
+If you need to terminate an employee, we’ll talk you through the risks of doing so and help you do so safely.
 And once you join Bambee, we’ll be available for any future HR needs as long as you’re a member.

 Bring any concerns or issues to us.
-You’ll never need to worry about HR compliance again.
+You’ll never need to worry about HR issues again.

 Can Bambee help me terminate employees?

 Yes.
-Bambee will navigate all high risk HR and termination situations for your business, and coach you throughout the entire process.
-We’ll also make sure you have all the necessary documents and are compliant with HR policies going forward, so you don’t make mistakes that result in expensive lawsuits.
+Bambee will navigate all high risk HR and termination situations for your business and coach you throughout the entire process.
+We’ll also make sure you have all the necessary documents and conform with HR policies going forward, to help prevent mistakes that result in expensive lawsuits.

 Can Bambee help my business comply with labor laws?